goharbor/community/proposals/new/pull_through_proxy_cache.md

 ### Basic mechanism

-A docker image pull command can be decomposed into serveral HTTP request.
-For example
+A docker image pull command can be decomposed into several HTTP request.
+For example:
 ```
 docker pull library/hello-world:latest
 ```
-The HTTP request to get the content of manifest library/hello-world:latest, this request will send to the repository and the repository intercept the request to the example/hello-world:sha256:xxxxxxxx, and its response with that of get the manifest blob.
+The HTTP request to get the content of manifest library/hello-world:latest, this request will send to the repository, and the repository intercept the request to the example/hello-world:sha256:xxxxxxxx, and its response with that of get the manifest blob.

 ```
 # The background HTTP authentication request which can be handled by replication adapter